-- ^{32.} The Delegate determined that Crispy Falafel Express operated as a joint venture, with PTC, OLFH, and CFI each assuming specific responsibilities vital to the business.
-While the Proposal was not formally signed, it outlined the roles of the parties and was effectively implemented.
-PTC managed day-to-day operations, including hiring, training, and scheduling employees, demonstrating its significant control over the business. - ^{33.} Furthermore, the Delegate found that all three entities had a role in approving key employees, reinforcing the conclusion that no single party held exclusive control over the workforce.
-The shared profits among the three parties and the absence of formal employment agreements, attributed to OLFH's decision to delay such arrangements, further supported the finding of joint participation. - ^{34.} In conclusion, the Delegate found that the parties operated the business collaboratively, with PTC exercising sufficient control over employees to meet the definition of an employer under the ESA.
-This collective approach to operations substantiated the finding that PTC, OLFH, and CFI were all joint employers of the Complainants. - ^{35.} I am satisfied that the factual conclusions reached by the Delegate are well-supported by the evidence presented.
-While PTC and Mr. Abdelhalem disagree with the outcome, the appeal does not demonstrate that the findings were made without evidence or that they were perverse or inexplicable. - ^{36.} The burden of proof in this appeal lies with PTC, as the appellant, to convince the Tribunal that the Determination was incorrect, whether in law, fact, or a combination of both.
-Specifically, PTC must demonstrate that the conclusion that it was an employer, jointly with OLFH and CFI, under the ESA was wrong. - ^{37.} I am not persuaded that PTC has met this burden.
-At its core, the appeal challenges the Delegate's conclusion regarding PTC's status under the ESA, arguing that the evidence does not support the decision.
-However, the appeal primarily seeks to have the Tribunal reassess the factual context and reach a different conclusion, a process not permitted under the ESA. - ^{38.} To clarify, an appeal is an error-correction process, and the burden of demonstrating an error rests with PTC.
-The Tribunal is reluctant to re-examine the Delegate's conclusions unless a reviewable error is evident.
-In this case, PTC has not established that the Delegate committed an error of law in determining that it was an employer, jointly with the other companies, under the ESA.
-Consequently, I find that there is no basis for an appeal under the error of law ground. - ^{39.} In addition, I note that PTC and Mr. Abdelhalem dispute the Delegate's finding that Mr. Abdelhalem was not an employee under the ESA and was not owed wages, bonuses, and overtime for his role as "Operations Manager" of the Crispy Falafel Express business.
-This issue is central to a separate appeal Mr. Abdelhalem has filed, using the same submissions, and will be addressed in a distinct decision, rather than within the scope of this appeal.
+- ^{31.} Additionally, the Director found that Mr. Abdelhalem's duties, such as overseeing administrative and kitchen work, were largely indistinguishable from his managerial responsibilities and were consistent with his role as a director of PTC, which was entitled to 25% of the net profits from the business. - ^{32.} There was also no evidence of an employment agreement, nor was there any indication that Mr. Abdelhalem was compensated for work as an employee. - ^{33.} Finally, the Director concluded that Mr. Abdelhalem exercised direction and control over the business jointly with the principals of OLFH and CFI, further supporting the conclusion that he was acting as a business partner and not an employee.
+Based on these findings, the Director concluded that Mr. Abdelhalem was not an employee under the ESA and, therefore, had no standing to recover wages. - ^{34.} I am satisfied that the factual conclusions reached by the Delegate are well supported by the evidence presented.
+While Mr. Abdelhalem disagrees with the outcome-that he was not an employee in the business-the appeal does not show that the findings were made without evidence, or that they were perverse or inexplicable. - ^{35.} The burden of proof in this appeal rests with Mr. Abdelhalem, as the appellant, to persuade the Tribunal that the Determination was incorrect, whether in law, fact, or a combination of both.
+Specifically, he must demonstrate that the conclusion that he was not an employee in the business under the ESA was wrong. - ^{36.} I am not persuaded that Mr. Abdelhalem has met this burden.
+At its core, the appeal challenges the Delegate's conclusion regarding his status under the ESA, arguing that the evidence does not support the decision.
+However, the appeal primarily seeks to have the Tribunal reassess the factual context and reach a different conclusion, a process not permitted under the ESA. - ^{37.} To clarify, an appeal is a process for correcting errors, and the burden of demonstrating such an error rests with Mr. Abdelhalem.
+The Tribunal is reluctant to re-examine the Director's conclusions unless a reviewable error is evident.
+In this case, Mr. Abdelhalem has not shown that the Delegate committed an error of law in determining that he was not an employee in the business under the ESA.
+Consequently, I find no basis for an appeal on the grounds of an error of law